 Tax firms routinely share client data with payroll providers, document management platforms, and cloud-based tax software.
 Each of those relationships is a potential attack vector.
 Your WISP must include a section requiring you to review vendor security practices, obtain written security assurances, and terminate vendor access when a relationship ends.
 This is a specific FTC Safeguards Rule requirement that generic templates almost universally miss.

-Writing a WISP That Doesn't Match Reality
+Writing a WISP That Does Not Match Reality

 Neglecting Physical Security

 Digital controls receive most of the attention in template discussions, but physical security remains a genuine gap area.
 IRS Publication 4557 specifically requires policies for locking workstations when unattended, securing paper files containing taxpayer data, and controlling physical access to areas where client data is processed.
-A WISP without a physical security section is incomplete under IRS standards — even if the digital controls are strong.
+A WISP without a physical security section is incomplete under IRS standards, even if the digital controls are strong.

 Skipping the Incident Response Section